wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 ## <a name="storagelogs"></a>View storage logs

 Application tracing logs can also be sent to an Azure storage account, and you can view them in Visual Studio.
-To do that you'll create a storage account, enable storage logs in the management portal, and view them in the **Logs** tab of the **Azure Web App** window.
+To do that you'll create a storage account, enable storage logs in the Management Portal, and view them in the **Logs** tab of the **App Services** window.

 You can send logs to any or all of three destinations: